LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Photo by Eri Miura.
 Picture from All The Charms Of Japan In One Place!
 10 Things To Enjoy In Fukushima

 Tsurugajo Castle is located in Aizu Wakamatsu.
-The town is filled with antique-style buildings and fun shops, like Aizu Ichibankan, a historical house renovated into a cafe, and Suehiro Shuzo, where you can enjoy a sake brewery tour.
+The town is filled with antique-style buildings and fun shops, like Aizu Ichibankan, a historical house renovated into a cafe, and Suehiro Shuzo, where you can enjoy a tour of the sake brewery.
 The traditional structures can be seen around Nanokamachi Street and Noguchi Hideyo Seishun-dori Street.

 Tsurugajo Castle